 I have been requested by Plan with Grace Limited ("the Plan Provider") to perform an actuarial valuation of the Plan with Grace Funeral Payment Trust ("the Trust") and to provide a Solvency Assessment Report ("SAR") as required by the Financial Conduct Authority ("FCA") under section 3.2.2 of the Funeral Plan: Conduct of Business sourcebook.
-The Trust is for the pre-arrangement and pre-funding of funeral services and the report covers all plans in the.
+The Trust is for the pre-arrangement and pre-funding of funeral services and the report covers all plans in the trust.

 This report, in accordance with the Financial Services and Markets Act (Regulated Activities) Order 2001 act.
-60(1)(b)(v) the "RAO", covers the determination, calculation and verification of the assets and liabilities (known as the RAO valuation) of the Trust as at 30 September 2022 (the "Valuation Date").
+60(1)(b)(v) covers the determination, calculation and verification of the assets and liabilities of the Trust as at 30 September 2023 (the "Valuation Date").
 The report is addressed to the Plan Provider but contains information that is also relevant to Trustees.
 It describes the financial condition of the Trust at the valuation date and considers the funding appropriate to the Trust after the valuation date.

-In preparing this report we have complied with the Technical Actuarial Standard (TAS) - TAS 100 covering Principles for Technical Actuarial Work.
-It is expected that the Financial Reporting Council, who publishes the TAS's in consultation with the Institute and Faculty of Actuaries, will update TAS 400 (covering Funeral Trusts) to give specific guidance on contents of the SAR.
-This report complies with the principles of TAS 400, to the extent applicable.
+In preparing this report we have complied with the Technical Actuarial Standard (TAS) - 100 covering Principles for Technical Actuarial Work and TAS 400 (covering Funeral Trusts).